Infineon/http-server/README.md

 To pull ethernet-core-freertos-lwip-mbedtls and http-server libraries create the following *.mtb* files in deps folder.
    - *ethernet-core-freertos-lwip-mbedtls.mtb:*
       `https://github.com/Infineon/ethernet-core-freertos-lwip-mbedtls#latest-v1.X#$$ASSET_REPO$$/ethernet-core-freertos-lwip-mbedtls/latest-v1.X`

+	  **Note:** To use TLS version 1.3, please upgrade ethernet-core-freertos-lwip-mbedtls to latest-v2.X

    - *http-server.mtb:*
       `https://github.com/Infineon/http-server#latest-v2.X#$$ASSET_REPO$$/http-server/latest-v2.X`

-- A set of pre-defined configuration files have been bundled with the wifi-mw-core library for FreeRTOS, lwIP, and mbed TLS.
+- A set of pre-defined configuration files have been bundled with the wifi-core-freertos-lwip-mbedtls library for FreeRTOS, lwIP, and mbed TLS.
 Review the configuration and make the required adjustments.
-See the "Quick Start" section in [README.md](https://github.com/Infineon/wifi-mw-core/blob/master/README.md).
+See the "Quick Start" section in [README.md](https://github.com/Infineon/wifi-core-freertos-lwip-mbedtls/blob/master/README.md).
 -  If the application is using bundle library then the configuration files are in the bundle library.
 For example if the application is using Wi-Fi core freertos lwip mbedtls bundle library, the configuration files are in wifi-core-freertos-lwip-mbedtls/configs folder.
 Similarly if the application is using Ethernet Core FreeRTOS lwIP mbedtls library, the configuration files are in ethernet-core-freertos-lwip-mbedtls/configs folder.
 - Define following COMPONENTS in the application's makefile for the HTTP Server Library.
   ```